Kota Ibushi: G1 Climax and final IWGP Heavyweight Champion (2019–2021)

 On February 11, 2019, Ibushi announced that he was staying in New Japan.
 He also said, that he will be first competitor in 2019 New Japan Cup.
-This came after speculation he was going to follow Omega to American promotion All Elite Wrestling.
-Since this announcement he has wrestled exclusively in NJPW.
+This came after speculation he was going to follow Omega to American promotion All Elite Wrestling (AEW).
+Since this announcement, he wrestled exclusively in NJPW.
 It was later revealed to be a two-year deal.
 In the first round of the New Japan Cup on March 10, he defeated Tetsuya Naito to advance to the next round but lose to Zack Sabre Jr in the second round.
 Due to defeating Naito, he was granted an IWGP Intercontinental Championship match against Naito at April 2019's G1 Supercard.
 Ibushi successfully defeated Naito and became the IWGP Intercontinental Champion for the first time in his career.

 At Dominion 6.9 in Osaka-jo Hall, Ibushi lost the IWGP Intercontinental Championship back to Naito.
-Ibushi went on to compete in the 2019 G1 Climax winning the A block, finishing with 14 points, defeating Lance Archer, Bad Luck Fale, Will Ospreay, Zack Sabre Jr, Sanada, Hiroshi Tanahashi, and IWGP Heavyweight Champion Kazuchika Okada.
-His only two losses came to KENTA at G1 Climax in Dallas and to Evil.
+Ibushi went on to compete in the 2019 G1 Climax winning the A block, finishing with 14 points, defeating Lance Archer, Bad Luck Fale, Will Ospreay, Zack Sabre Jr., Sanada, Hiroshi Tanahashi, and IWGP Heavyweight Champion Kazuchika Okada.
+His only two losses came to Kenta at G1 Climax in Dallas and to Evil.
 He went on the defeat the winner of the B Block, Jay White, in the finals to win the tournament.
-This made Ibushi the first wrestler to win the G1 Climax, the New Japan Cup and the Best of the Super Jrs, the three main singles tournament in NJPW, in their career.
+This made Ibushi the first wrestler to win the G1 Climax, the New Japan Cup and the Best of the Super Juniors, the three main singles tournament in NJPW, in their career.
 He received his G1 Climax title shot on Night 1 of Wrestle Kingdom 14, where he was defeated by Okada for the IWGP Heavyweight Championship, before losing to White in a singles match on Night 2.